kohlhofer/Crossings/chapters/chapter-10.md

 He closes his eyes, listens to the water against the bank.
 The sound is steady, familiar, constant.

 Night deepens.
-The river flows on, carrying leaves and debris downstream.
+The river flows on, its surface broken by the occasional fish.

 In the darkness, the fishing line hangs in the current, patient and still.
 The chickens roost in their coop, the red hen favoring her left leg.
 The town sleeps, its people dreaming.

 The shack settles into the night, its occupant breathing slow and steady.
-Outside, the river runs on, carrying debris downstream.
+Outside, the river runs on, endless and unchanging.